boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-column-chart.md

 #### Customize

 You can customize the legend text through the `Custom Legend Settings` dialog.
-This dialog will show the legend text list as labels at left and corresponding text area at right to add the formatted text to display instead.
+This dialog will display the legend text list as labels on the left and a corresponding text area on the right, allowing you to add formatted text to be displayed instead.

 ![Legend customization](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/legendcustomize.png)